Tips to Make Your Thanksgiving Dinner A Bliss

 The Bird

 Whatever your choice, make sure you have room to store it.
-A frozen turkey can be purchased earlier, but you should plan to remove from the freezer at least 24 hours before being ready to roast your Thanksgiving turkey.
+A frozen turkey can be purchased earlier, but you should plan to remove it from the freezer at least 24 hours before being ready to roast your Thanksgiving turkey.

-Aim for one to one 1/2 pounds per person and if you’d like leftovers, go a bit higher on your count.
+Aim for one to one 1/2 pounds per person, and if you’d like leftovers, go a bit higher on your count.

 The Menu

-In any case, try to decide on your menu at least a week before, so you have plenty of time to shop for your ingredients and avoid arm wrestling with last-minute shoppers in your town.
+Try to decide on your menu at least a week before, so you have plenty of time to shop for your ingredients and avoid arm wrestling with last-minute shoppers in your town.

 This will undoubtedly help you have an enjoyable celebration day.